mesonbuild/meson/docs/markdown/Gnome-module.md

 * `scanobjs_args`: a list of arguments to pass to `gtkdoc-scangobj`
 * `c_args`: (*Added 0.48.0*) additional compile arguments to pass
 * `src_dir`: include_directories to include
+* `check`: (*Since 0.52.0*) if `true` runs `gtkdoc-check` when running unit tests.
+  Note that this has the downside of rebuilding the doc for each build, which is often very slow.
+It usually should be enabled only in CI.

 This creates a `$module-doc` target that can be ran to build docs and normally these are only built on install.

+*Since 0.52.0* Returns a target object that can be passed as dependency to other targets using generated doc files (e.g. in `content_files` of another doc).

 ### gnome.gtkdoc_html_dir()